 Health and Postural Impact of LPHC Dysfunction

-When the LPHC is compromised, it can lead to several issues that impact both physical health and overall well-being:
+When the LPHC (Lumbar-Pelvic-Hip Complex) is compromised, it can lead to a variety of significant issues that adversely impact both physical health and overall well-being, affecting an individual's quality of life in numerous ways:

 Corrective Exercises for Lumbopelvic Hip Complex Dysfunction